dcbeergoddess/webdev_2020_coltsteele/57_APP_YELPCAMP_CONTROLLERS/README.md

 - for 0 slider --> make 0 okay or set it as 1 for default if someones does not select (janky)
 - write fancy javascript to make sure that this is considered invalid and the form won't submit unless there's an actual selection made here
-- write some dumb manipulation stuff to check if any of the radio buttons have been selected in there and if not then don't allow the form to be submitted.
+- write some DOM manipulation stuff to check if any of the radio buttons have been selected in there and if not then don't allow the form to be submitted